Mundka Industrial Area metro station

-Mundka Industrial Area is an elevated metro station on the Green Line of the Delhi Metro and is located in the West Delhi district of Delhi.
+Mundka Industrial Area is an elevated metro station on the Green Line of the Delhi Metro and is located in Mundka Industrial Area, Mundka in the North West Delhi district of Delhi.
 The station is currently and is opened in 24 June 2018.

 Station layout

 Facilities

 The available ATMs at Mundka Industrial Area metro station belong to HDFC Bank and Yes Bank.